coldclimate/omnomfrickinnom/content/blog/2020-01-10-instant-pot-beef-curry.markdown

 ### For the beef curry

-* A big hanfdul of beef stewing steak cut into 1cm chunks
+* A big handful of beef stewing steak cut into 1cm chunks
 * An onion, roughly chopped
 * A tablespoon of garlic (I used a frozen block)
 * A tablespoon of ginger (and another block)